 A Discussion with Gunnar Stålsett, Former Bishop of Oslo, Co-President, Religions for Peace

 Background: Gunnar Stålsett pursues world peace through many routes and he is a leading global advocate for international development and for engaging religious communities on social justice and solidarity issues.
-In this interview he speaks about his long and varied career, above all through this lens of peace and social justice.
+In this interview he speaks about his long and varied career, particularly through this lens of peace and social justice.

 Can we start at the beginning?
 What was the path that led you to where you are today?